MagMc007/Recapped/README.md

 _______________________________________________________________________

 ## MOVIES
+#### The url documentation below are for movie related functionalities included in the project.
 ```
-All the endpoints below require Authentication via jwt so make sure u log in and obtain the jwt token to include in the headers like
+All the endpoints below require Authentication via jwt so make sure you log in and obtain the jwt token to include in the headers like
 Authorization: Bearer <Your Token here>
 ```
 ### 1. All Movies/ All Series
+#### Gets all the movies/ series.

-ENDPOINT: api/movies/or api/series/
+ENDPOINT: api/movies/ or api/series/

 method: GET